DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ## `tick_count`

 Returns the current tick of the game.
-This value is reset if you call $gtk.reset.
+This value is reset if you call GTK.reset.

 ## `global_tick_count`